 Sacrifice some of your salary

 When you make extra contributions to your super through salary sacrifice, you’re adding to your super before the deduction of income tax.
-With the super tax rate at 15% (depending on your earnings), it can be more effective to add some of your before-tax salary to your super balance.
+With the super tax rate at 15% (depending on your earnings), it could be more effective to add some of your before-tax salary to your super balance.
 This means you could pay less tax as well as reduce your taxable income2.

 Make after-tax contributions